Crowd-sourced Allyship Resources

 Stories and Experiences

-MOVEMENT: If you ever get the chance to attend or run a Human Library event – do it!
+MOVEMENT: If you ever get to attend or run a Human Library event – do it!
 The training I got to facilitate these events was the very start of my own journey.

 Understanding Intersectionality